Deep Dose Plugin Towards Real-time Monte Carlo Dose Calculation Through a Deep Learning based Denoising Algorithm: Methods and Materials

 From the perspective of supervised deep learning, problem~(\ref{eq:noise_equation}) can be solved by training a CNN, $\Phi$, with parameters, $W$, so that the output of $\Phi_W(Y)$ is as close to $X$ as possible.
 The associated cost function can be expressed as:

 From cost function~(\ref{eq:DL_objective}), it can be seen that both the clean dose map, $X$, and the associated noise, $\epsilon$, should be provided to train the network.
 For our volumetric MC dose denoising task, one needs to track a massive number of simulation histories to generate a “clean” dose map.
 This data preparation process requires a long time, which limits the practical utility of denoising.
 Luckily, this clean signal requirement can be relaxed to another noisy counterpart of $X$.
 In other words, the network, $\Phi$, can be trained by using a strategy of noisy input $Y_1=X+\epsilon_1$ to anther noisy target $Y_2=X+\epsilon_2$ instead of the conventional noisy input $Y=X+\epsilon$ to clean target $X$ strategy, where the subscripts 1,2 denote two different MC dose calculations with small numbers of histories.
-This attractive strategy has been used in a previous work\citep{RN51}.
-We would like to provide a more comprehensive proof as follows.
-From cost function~(\ref{eq:DL_objective}), we have the following equivalent cost function:
+For this noise-to-noise training scheme, the cost function can be expressed as: